rappasoft/laravel-livewire-tables/docs/datatable/available-methods.md

 By default the only columns defined in the select statement are the ones defined via columns.
 If you need to define additional selects that you don't have a column for you may:

+Note - that you may only call this once, and it will override any existing additionalSelects in use.

 ```php
 public function configure(): void
 {